ammarhashmi113/Titanic-Survival-Prediction-Random-Forest-Classifier/README.md

 This project aims to predict the survival of passengers aboard the Titanic using machine learning techniques.
 The dataset used for this project is sourced from Kaggle's Titanic: Machine Learning from Disaster competition.

 ## Dataset
+You can download the original dataset from [Kaggle](https://www.kaggle.com/competitions/titanic).
 - `train.csv`: Raw dataset containing passenger information for training the model.
 - `test.csv`: Raw dataset containing passenger information for evaluating the model's performance.